-All of the facts above were published in scientific journals by February—but in direct contradiction to them—the Director-General of the World Health Organization gave a press conference on March 3 in which he stated that “Covid-19 spreads less efficiently than flu.”
+All of the facts above were published in scientific journals by February 2020—but in direct contradiction to them—the Director-General of the World Health Organization gave a press conference on March 3 in which he stated that “Covid-19 spreads less efficiently than flu.”

 Times Square, NY, May 8, 2020 (iStock via Leo Cunha Media)

-There are, however, mortal dangers in overreacting because measures to limit the spread of C-19 have tangible impacts that can cost multitudes of lives.
+With Covid-19 or any other contagious disease, there are mortal dangers in overreacting because measures to limit their spread can cost multitudes of lives.
 Numerous facts have shown that lockdowns, panic, and other responses to the pandemic have done just that.
 A small sampling of these include the following: